bondmcp/mcp/resources/troubleshooting.md

 ## No Web Interface

-Remember: BondMCP is CLI/API only.
+Remember: BondMCP is .
 There is no web dashboard to troubleshoot issues.
 All operations must be performed via command line or API calls.